Bruce Museum Greenwich CT, Connecticut building expansion, American architecture images

 image courtesy of architects

-Bruce Museum in Greenwich
+Bruce Museum in Greenwich, Connecticut, US

 Construction has begun in earnest on the first phase of the Bruce Museum in Greenwich, Connecticut.
 The Museum, a community based, world-class institution highlighting art, science and natural history, is now underway with a multi-phase renovation and expansion of the existing museum’s exhibit galleries and support spaces.